EncoreDigitalGroup/copy_file_to_another_repo_action/README.md

 # Changes from original action
 This github action differs from the [original action](https://github.com/dmnemec/copy_file_to_another_repo_action) in the last step.
 When pushing the commit it is done with `--force`.
 This was to fix an error I was having when running the action when the destination branch existed and had changes.

+This action does `rm -rf` the target directory and sync in all changes from the source files.

 The error I encountered
 ```
 error: failed to push some refs to REPO